aorliche/ImageNomerOld/README.md

 ### Loading Data

-To load the data needed to run experiments, you must run the _getdata.py_ script located in the data/ directory.
+To load the data needed to run experiments, you must run the _getdata.py_ script.

 ```
-cd data
 python getdata.py
 ```

+The data will be located in the (newly created) data directory.

 ## Usage

 Once you have loaded the data, navigate back to the top ImageNomeR directory, and start the server:

 ```
-ython src/flask_backend/flask_backend.py 8000
+python imagenomer/flask_backend/flask_backend.py 8000
 ```

 Navigate to http://localhost:8000/ (note, no "s").
 If the server is running but there are no analyses, you will see a screen like the following: